dwhiffing/fury/content/nato/us/navy/subs/body.md

 The US Navy maintains a fleet of 24 SSBNs, 97 SSNs and 12 Special Mission SSNs, these are SSNs with a specialized role.
-Second only in size to the USSR, which maintains roughly twice as many, what the US lacks in numbers however they gain in technology, only the very latest generation of Soviet submarine can challenge the bulk of the US fleet in capability.
+Second only in size to the USSR, which maintains roughly twice as many submarines, what the US lacks in numbers however they gain in technology, only the very latest generation of Soviet submarine can challenge the bulk of the US fleet in capability.

 ![](/assets/images/nato/us/navy/subs/image2.jpeg)